-ARTSGPHWEB.CMLT... mclendon@hfcc.edu Kirk McLendon 313-845-6487 MacKenzie Fine Arts Center 149 jnelson@hfcc.edu James Nelson 313-845-6316 MacKenzie Fine Arts Center 128
+Certificate of Achieveme nt - Fine Arts and Fitness Division ARTSGPHWEB.CMLT Kirk McLendon 313-845-6487 mclendon@hfcc.edu MacKenzie Fine Arts Center 149 James Nelson 313-845-6316 jnelson@hfcc.edu MacKenzie Fine Arts Center 128

 Web Design is one of five new Certificates of Achievement offered at HFCC.
 Earn a Web Design Certificate by completing the 37 credit hours of core courses.
 Students may complete an additional 23 credit hours of General Education and Elective courses to earn an Associate in Arts degree.
 Classes are offered throughout the year during the day, evening, and weekend.